Abstract analogues of flux as symplectic invariants: Symplectic mapping tori

 $E$ admits a (graded) symplectic automorphism $F$ which is trivial on the base $T$, and equals $\mathit{id} \times f$ in each fibre (this makes sense since it commutes with $f \times f$).
 By applying that automorphism to our given Lagrangian submanifolds, we get another collection

 These come with induced gradings and {\em Spin} structures.
-We adopt the almost complex structure $J_{\Gamma,p,q,x,y} = i \times (-J_{f,p+1,x}) \times J_{f,p,y}$, which is the image under $F$ of $i \times (-J_{f,p+1,x}) \times J_{f,p+1,y}$, hence the previous computations apply to \eqref{eq:lagrangians-2} as well.
+We equip each of these Lagrangian submanifolds with the almost complex structure $J_{\Gamma,p,q,x,y} = i \times (-J_{f,p+1,x}) \times J_{f,p,y}$.
+Since that is the image under $F$ of $i \times (-J_{f,p+1,x}) \times J_{f,p+1,y}$, the previous computations of Floer cohomology and its product structure carry over to \eqref{eq:lagrangians-2}.
 We will also need to know how \eqref{eq:lagrangians-2} and \eqref{eq:lagrangians} interact.
 Unsurprisingly, the answers involve the fixed point Floer cohomology of $f$:

 For each of these, we adopt a variant of the strategy in Example \ref{th:graph}, which means that we use the family of almost complex structures on $E$ given by